Alexiush/LOGQ/docs/knowledge.md

 There are different types of variables and most of which have been described above:
 - Variable<T>: just a value container, needs to have a value
-- BoundVariable<T>: value container that journals it's value changes, needs to have a value
+- BoundVariable<T>: value container that journals its value changes, needs to have a value
 - UnboundVariable<T>: BoundVariable that is not bound yet, can't have initial value
 - RuleVariable<T>: base class for rule patterns, allows own pattern definition:
   - AnyValue<T>: any value is accepted, can't have a value